 Fix TST TPMS Sensor Seal Problems After Battery Change

-I've got a 10-year-old TST tire pressure monitoring system on my RV, and I'm having real trouble with several sensors after doing battery replacements.
+Staring at my TST TPMS monitor showing zero readings after a battery swap — my old sensors responded perfectly to this fix but this 10-year-old system won't communicate.
 Once I reinstall them, they won't communicate with the monitor anymore, and worse yet, I can't get any air pressure readings or even add air through the sensors.
 I'm pretty sure the issue is with those rubber seals on the valve stem side - they look old and cracked.
 My understanding is that seal needs to both create an airtight connection AND push in the Schrader valve pin to open it up.
 But these old seals seem too brittle now to grip and activate that valve properly.
 Before I shell out for all new sensors (ouch!), is there any way I can fix this myself?
 Maybe replacement seals are available?
 I'd rather not take this to the dealer if I can avoid it.

 Quick Answer